 Max Schönfisch, M.Sc.

 is Research Associate at EWI since 2016 and doctoral candidate at the University of Cologne.
 In consulting projects for a wide range of clients from industry and the public sector, he has analysed developments on the electricity and natural gas markets and their impact on clients’ strategic and business interests.
-In addition to companies in the energy sector, he has also advised, among others, the British Department of Energy & Climate Change (DECC).
+In addition to companies in the energy sector he has also advised, among others, the British Department of Energy & Climate Change (DECC).
 His research focus lies on the potential role of hydrogen in the global energy markets.
-Before joining EWI, Max Schönfisch studied Governance and Public Policy at the University of Passau (Germany) as well as Energy Economics at the University of Dundee (Scotland).
+Before joining EWI, Max Schönfisch studied Governance and Public Policy at the University of Passau (Germany) as well as Energy Economics at the University of Dundee (United Kingdom).